Kyliux/icblog/README.md

 # IC BLOG sample app

 It is the icblog from @lukas_icp with some modification.
-This is very bad factorized and is the results of a few weeks of try and error after years of not touching it.
+This is very bad factorized and is the results of a few weeks of try and error after years of not touching IT and development.
 So svelte and motoko arent in my skillset yet.
-If you are looking for clean code, well, you can help improving this one ;D
+If you are looking for clean code, well, you can help improving this one ;D.

+ChatGPT also helps me and that really helps alot.

 I am adding a Gallery section having the following characteristic :
 - packery gallery
 - Dynamic upload and delete, only possible when you are connected

 ### Backend